 - 6.3 Ultimate responsibility for Information Security and Privacy rests with the TMC Chief Executive Officer and the Senior Leaderhship team (SLT) but on a day-to-day basis other profiles shall be responsible for managing and implementing the policy and related procedures.
-They assigns responsibility and authority to managers and individuals for ensuring that Information Security and Privacy management systems conform to regulations, best standards and requirements of ISO 27001 and ISO 27701. - 6.4 The Data Protection Officer (DPO) on Unilabs group level is supporting the local TMC Information Security and Privacy organisation with data subject requests, doubts, data breach management.
+They delegate responsibilities and authorities to managers and individuals to ensure that Information Security and Privacy management systems conform to regulations, best standards and requirements of ISO 27001 and ISO 27701. - 6.4 The Data Protection Officer (DPO) on Unilabs group level is supporting the local TMC Information Security and Privacy organisation with data subject requests, doubts, data breach management.
 The DPO reports to the Finance department in Unilabs and to the Group Executive Management and the Data Protection Core Team.
 This is described in detail in the Unilabs Global Data Protection Governance Policy. - 6.5 The Data Protection Coordinator (DP Coordinator) ensures that the TMC group complies with GDPR and local data protection laws.
-Provides training and support and is the main contact with the Unilabs Group DPO and the Data Protection Core Team. - 6.6 TMC has appointed the IT Lead as Information Security Management System Manager (also called ISMS Manager).
-The UK NHS Digital Data Protection and Security Toolkit roles "IG lead" and "SIRO" are performed by the Head of IT.
+Provides training and support and is the main contact with the Unilabs Group DPO and the managers involved in Data Protection - 6.6 TMC has appointed their Head of IT as Information Security Management System Manager (also called ISMS Manager).
+The UK NHS Digital Data Protection and Security Toolkit roles "IG lead" and "SIRO" are also performed by the Head of IT.
 The ISMS Manager is responsible for the security administration within the TMC organisation, ensuring that appropriate technical and organisational measures are in place to preserve confidentiality, integrity, availability of the data processed by TMC.
-The ISMS Manager is also responsible for the PIMS.
+The ISMS Manager is also responsible for the PIMS and cybersecurity.